jobitjoseph/owonconnect/README.md

 # OWON OEL8511 Web Control Interface
+# Work in progress.
+Do not use, unless for mevaluation of bug fix.
 A modern, web-based control interface for the OWON OEL8511 Electronic Load using the Web Serial API.
 Control your electronic load directly from your browser with real-time monitoring, data logging, and battery testing capabilities.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)